hyperledger-archives/indy-sdk/README.md

      docker run -itd -p 9701-9708:9701-9708 indy_pool
      ```

- Ubuntu and Amazon Linux have another approach.
-Dockerfile `ci/indy-pool.dockerfile`
- supports optional pool_ip param that allows changing ip of pool nodes in generated
+ Dockerfile `ci/indy-pool.dockerfile` supports optional pool_ip param that allows
+ changing ip of pool nodes in generated pool configuration.
+The following commands
- pool configuration.
-The following commands allow to start local nodes pool in custom
+ allow to start local nodes pool in custom docker network and access this pool
- docker network and access this pool by custom ip in docker network:
+ by custom ip in docker network:

      ```
      docker network create --subnet 10.0.0.0/8 indy_pool_network
      docker build --build-arg pool_ip=10.0.0.2 -f ci/indy-pool.dockerfile -t indy_pool .
      docker run -d --ip="10.0.0.2" --net=indy_pool_network indy_pool
      ```
+ Note that for Windows and MacOS this approach have some issues.
+Docker for these OS run in
+ their virtual environment.
+First command creates network for container and host can't
+ get access to that network because container placed on virtual machine.
+You must appropriate set up
+ networking on your virtual environment.

 ## Wrappers documentation
 * [.Net](wrappers/dotnet/README.md)